Manpreet-Singh-2004/Common-and-Basics-Codes/Express_Explain.md

 app.use('/api/notes', notesRoute)
 ```

+### HTTP Status Codes

+- `createNote` returns a 200 OK status.

+- `createImage` returns a 201 Created status.

+The standard practice for a POST request that successfully creates a new resource is 201 Created.

 ### Security Enhancements

 You could add a section on basic security practices.
 A great and easy-to-implement library is helmet.
 It applies several important HTTP headers to protect your app from common vulnerabilities like Cross-Site Scripting (XSS) and click-jacking.
 You can also mention rate-limiting using a package like express-rate-limit to prevent brute-force attacks on login endpoints.